Layout-Conditioned Autoregressive Text-to-Image Generation via Structured Masking: Method

-As shown in Fig. \ref{fig:pipeline}, given a sequence of tokens for the prompt, layout, and image tokens in order, a specially designed structured masking strategy is applied to attention computation in transformer blocks as follows.
+As shown in \cref{fig:pipeline}, given a sequence of tokens for the prompt, layout, and image tokens in order, a specially designed structured masking strategy is applied to attention computation in transformer blocks as follows.

-As for the global text prompt tokens, we adopt the standard causal masking strategy used in Show-o.
-For the layout tokens, they are encouraged to attend to both the global text prompt tokens and the layout tokens belonging to the same object.
-On one hand, allowing layout tokens to attend to the global prompt helps incorporate contextual information in the layout token representation in the stacked transformer blocks.
-This could avoid the model focusing on local details while missing the big picture when accumulating information in layout tokens.
-The global prompt could provide much information about the relationship between a certain region and the whole image.
-On the other hand, as for the subset of layout tokens of the same object, a standard causal mask is applied to them.
-In this way, these layout tokens could accumulate fine-grained spatial and attribute information within a certain region.
-For layout tokens belonging to other regions, the masks are designed to isolate them from each other to avoid information interference.
+As for the global text prompt tokens, we adopt the standard causal masking strategy.
+As for the layout tokens, our attention masking strategy follows three design principles: (1) \textbf{Global Context Awareness}, each layout token is allowed to attend to the global text prompt tokens, enabling it to capture high-level contextual cues and better understand how a specific region relates to the entire image.
+(2) \textbf{Intra-object Coherence}, layout tokens that belong to the same object are connected under a standard causal mask, allowing them to accumulate fine-grained spatial and semantic information.
+(3) \textbf{Inter-object Isolation}, for layout tokens belonging to different objects, the masks are designed to isolate them from each other to avoid information interference and preserve object-specific representations.

-For image tokens, they attend to two subsets of preceding tokens: the global prompt tokens, which provide semantic guidance, and the layout tokens corresponding to the region they fall into.
-If an image token lies within multiple overlapping object boxes, it attends to all associated layout tokens to capture composite layout semantics.
-In this way, the generation process of image tokens is steered by global semantic guidance and associated layout conditions, ensuring precise alignment while reducing confusion from irrelevant content.
+For image tokens, they attend to all other image tokens and the global prompt tokens, but only to the subset of layout tokens they are associated with, following the principle of \textbf{Region-wise Separation.} If an image token lies within multiple overlapping object boxes, it attends to the associated layout tokens to capture composite layout semantics.
+In such cases, the global text prompt provides relational context between the overlapping objects, helping the model interpret their semantic relationship and resolve the resulting ambiguity.
+In this way, the generation process of image tokens is steered by global semantic guidance and associated layout conditions, resulting in precise spatial and semantic alignment while mitigating interference from irrelevant tokens.

 Together, these strategies introduce a structured inductive prior that aligns with the sequential organization of prompt, layout, and image tokens, facilitating efficient training without introducing notable architectural modifications or significant parameter overhead.